directus/directus/docs/getting-started/support.md

 community and core developers often check this platform and answer posts.
 It has the added benefit of being an archival resource for others developers with similar questions.

-Our [Discord](https://directus.chat) community is another great way to get assistance.
+Our [Discord Community](https://directus.chat) is another great way to get assistance.
 Please keep all questions on the `#help` channel, be considerate, and remember that you are getting free help from the community for a free product.

 ## Premium Support

 Premium support is included with our Enterprise Cloud service.
-On-Demand Cloud customers and On-Premise users interested in learning more about our monthly retainer agreements should contact us at [support@directus.io](mailto:support@directus.io).
+On-Demand Cloud customers and Self-Hosted users interested in learning more about our monthly retainer agreements should contact us at [support@directus.io](mailto:support@directus.io).